About BankAmericard Cash Rewards Card

 So, if you buy that $200,000 Mercedes-Benz you’ve been eyeing and deposit your $2,000 reward into your account, you’ll actually receive $3,500.

 Owning a BankAmericard Cash Rewards card entitles you to B of A’s host of consumer-focused security measures, on top of the benefits we listed above.

 You get to use their cool ShopSafe feature, which generates a unique 16-digit account number, expiration date, and security code upon your request.
 You can use this data to make online purchases, meaning you never actually have to give your real credit card data!

-Late payment fees range from $27 to $37.
+Late, Transfer, and Cash Advance Fees: You’ll pay up to $38 for a late payment and up to $27 for a returned payment.
 Balance transfers carry a fee of 3% or $10, whichever is greater, while cash advance fees are 3%-5% or $10, whichever is greater.

 The card gives you a solid APR and the chance to get cash back at a 10% bonus if you have a Bank of America account.
 You also get tiers of rewards, with 3% on gas purchase topping the charts.

 But that’s about it.
 There are other cards on the market that offer more dazzling rewards – 40,000 bonus miles, 50,000 points, etc. And if you love to travel, those cards are the way to go.

 When compared to those points-based cards, the Cash Rewards card seems kind of boring.

 But if you’re thinking about making a big purchase in the next few months, it may work to your advantage to get this card so your purchases will remain at 0% interest for 12 months.